 The Public Data Lab

-A project which aims to examine the creation and use of public data by mobilising a broad, interdisciplinary consortium of experts.
+A collaborative project which explores the creation and use of public data by mobilising a broad, interdisciplinary consortium of experts.

-The Public Data Lab aims to facilitate social science research, teaching and public engagement activities around the future of the data society.
-It mobilises an interdisciplinary network of researchers, practitioners and organisations in order to develop and disseminate innovative research, teaching, design and participation formats for the creation and use of public data.
-It aspires to support deliberation and knowledge exchange around the creation and use of digital public data in the service of social research, policymaking, advocacy, journalism and public engagement around current and future global challenges – from climate change to tax base erosion, migration to automation.
+The Public Data Lab seeks to facilitate research, democratic engagement and public debate around the future of the data society.
+It seeks to develop and disseminate innovative research, teaching, design and participation formats for the creation and use of public data.